alagesh/MultiThreading/README.md

 1. **Wait & Notify** - Wait - calling thread gives up the lock and goes to sleep.
 Notify - wakes up the first thread which called wait & once the thread finishes the synchronized block , the lock is relinquished.
 Invoking notify doesn't relinquish the lock.
 1. **Low Level Sync** - Implemented producer consumer pattern using low level synchronization techniques : wait & notify 1.**Reenterant locks** - Implemented reenterant lock with two theads and used await and signal for synchronization.

   Lock: an object that can only be owned by a single thread at any given time.
-Basic operations on a lock: acquire & release Lock provides : Mutual Exclusion
+Basic operations on a lock: acquire & release Lock provides : **Mutual Exclusion**

-  Condition Variable: Synchronization mechanism needs more than mutual exclusion;
-   also need a way to wait for another thread to do some action. used to wait for a particular condition to become true.
+  Condition Variable: Synchronization mechanism needs more than mutual exclusion;also need a way to wait for another thread to do some 	  action.used to wait for a particular condition to become true.
-   methods: wait ( on a condition,lock) , signal (condition,lock), broadcast(condition,lock)
+  methods: wait (condition,lock) , signal (condition,lock), broadcast(condition,lock)
    https://web.stanford.edu/class/cs140/cgi-bin/lecture.php?topic=locks

-   Disadvantage of Reentrant lock : Deadlock scenario if one of the thread signals but never unlocks
+   Disadvantage of Reentrant lock : **Deadlock** scenario if one of the thread signals but never unlocks